10 Fun & Educational Easter Holiday Activities to Try at Home with the Kids (2025 Update)

 • Popsicle sticks

-2. Attach a spoon to the top of the stack using another rubber band.
+2. Attach a spoon on top using another rubber band.

-3. Place a plastic egg on the spoon, pull back, and release to launch it.
+3. Place an egg in the spoon, pull back, and launch it!

-4. Experiment with launching the eggs at different angles and distances.
+4. Experiment with different launch angles and distances.

 What You’ll Need: